5T33Z0/OC-Little-Translated/README.md

 **NOTE**: Although this repo looks smaller than the original, believe me it is not, it's just re-organized and re-structured into more useful categories.
 All of the content – and more – is present!

 ## Table of Contents
 #### 0. [Overview](https://github.com/5T33Z0/OC-Little-Translated/tree/main/00.%20Overview)
-- About the ACPI Form
+- ACPI Explained
-- ACPI Source Language
+- ACPI Patches in OpenCore
+- ASL to AML Conversion Table
 - SSDT Loading Sequence
-- ASL to AML Conversion Table
+- Important Patches

 #### 1. [Adding Fake Devices and enabling Features](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01.%20Adding%20missing%20Devices%20and%20enabling%20Features)
 - Ambient Light Sensor (SSDT-ALS0)